 Autism Spectrum Disorder

-- Neurodevelopmental disorder characterized by:
+- A neurodevelopmental disorder characterized by:

 - Delays/impairments in development of social communication and social interaction